'Out of Control'. Feb 2026.

 We opted for out of control..

-Those key games that shift momentum on one or another..
+Those games that shift momentum one way or another..

 After two minutes, you could clearly see Pompey had planned a simple route to navigate our defence, pop a pass in the hole vacated by an attacking wing back and see if our trio of experienced but moribund defenders could actually deal with it.